 - It can lead to conformity that suppresses creativity and critical thinking;

-- Added layer of responsibility is time-consuming and requires skills that some people simply don’t have;
+- An added layer of responsibility is time-consuming and requires skills that some people simply don’t have;

-- Training time and costs are higher due to broader scope of duties.
+- Training time and costs are higher due to a broader scope of duties.

-One of the organisations that had most success with its virtual teams is Automattic, best known by their company, WordPress.
-Over 100 employees in 43 different countries use Wordpress plugin P2 that enables them to communicate with each other in real-time.
-Also, when a new employee gets on board he receives $2.000 stipend to improve his home office, gets the latest Macbook, and an open “time off” policy to use take free time whenever they need.
+One of the organizations that had the most success with its virtual teams is Automattic, best known by their company, WordPress.
+Over 100 employees in 43 different countries use WordPress plugin P2 that enables them to communicate with each other in real-time.
+Also, when a new employee gets on board he receives a $2.000 stipend to improve his home office, gets the latest Macbook, and an open “time off” policy to use to take free time whenever they need.

-It may seem a little farfetched, but this policy is one of the key factors behind Automatic’s success: Wordpress is now used by 27.5% websites globally.
+It may seem a little farfetched, but this policy is one of the key factors behind Automatic’s success: WordPress is now used by 40% of websites globally.

 Types of virtual teams

-According to Manager’s guide to virtual teams virtual teams are characterized by three dimensions:
+According to the Manager’s guide to virtual teams, virtual teams are characterized by three dimensions: